-In an effort to have the healthiest baby possible, most women will seek prenatal vitamins to support a healthy pregnancy and healthy baby, but what if your prenatal supplement is making your morning sickness worse?
-Is that even possible?
+In an effort to have the healthiest baby possible, most women will seek prenatal vitamins to support a healthy pregnancy and baby.
+But what if your prenatal vitamin is making your morning sickness worse?

 There are certain ingredients in a prenatal multi that often cause women to feel ill.

 Zinc is one of the most important minerals throughout the entire preconception, prenatal and postnatal period.
-The recommended daily intake (RDI) of zinc is 11mg daily and this amount will hopefully not cause nausea for most women.
+The recommended daily intake (RDI) of zinc is 11mg daily.
+Usually, this amount will not cause nausea for most women.

-A lot of prenatal supplements contain 270mcg of iodine in a daily dose.
-This is because they have been designed for the entire preconception, prenatal and postnatal period and 270mcg is the RDI during breastfeeding.
+A lot of prenatal vitamins contain 270mcg of iodine in a daily dose.
+This is because they have been designed for the entire preconception, prenatal and postnatal period.
+270mcg is the RDI during breastfeeding.

-Taking a prenatal supplement that has a separate formula for the first trimester is the sensible option during pregnancy.
+Taking a prenatal vitamin that has a separate formula for the first trimester is a sensible option during pregnancy.